r5valkyrie/docs/docs/mrvn-radiant.md

 ### Environment Entities

 These are entities related to the world environment.
+Some of these, like env_fog_controller are considered Logical Entities but have been grouped here for convenience.

 A list of Environment Entities:
 ```